What are the Different Types of Painter’s Tape?

 Before applying the tape to the surface, ensure that it’s clean and free from dust, dirt, grime, or oil.

 While cleaning if you make the surface damp, be sure to dry it off before application.
+This will make sticking the tape much easier.

 Step 2.
 Protect baseboards

-While applying the tape to the trim do not fold it down the trim.
+While applying the tape to the trim, do not fold it down the trim.
+Instead, you should leave it sticking up.

-This way you can protect the surfaces like baseboards while painting from any paint splatters or drips.
+This way, you can protect the surfaces like baseboards while painting from any paint splatters or drips.

 Step 3.
 Seal the tape firmly